chesterheng/machinelearning-datascience/README.md

 ## **Section 3: Machine Learning and Data Science Framework**

 ### Introducing Our Framework

 - Focus on practical solutions and writing machine learning code
+- Steps to learn machine learning
   - Create a framework
   - Match to data science and machine learning tools
   - Learn by doing

 **[⬆ back to top](#table-of-contents)**

 ### [6 Step Machine Learning Framework](https://www.mrdbourke.com/a-6-step-field-guide-for-building-machine-learning-projects/)

 - Problem definition: What problems are we trying to solve?
   - Supervised or Unsupervised
   - Classification or Regression